chan-andrew/HNL/README.md

 Bioengineering, University of Pittsburgh

-Researcher at the Hammer Neuromodulation Lab
+Researcher at the Hammer Neuromodulation Lab, University of Pennsylvania